sgjava/garage/commodore/cpm/sgctools/README.md

     * Supports 16K and 64K mode
     * Fast graphics primitives for pixel plotting, lines, ellipses and text
     * Demo shows you how to do windows and graphics

+ ![CHED80](images/ched80.png)

 * CHED 80 character editor included
- ![CHED80](images/ched80.png)
+    * Easily edit characters for VDC or VIC.

+ ![PCX](images/sgctools4.png)

 * View PCX images

- ![PCX](images/sgctools4.png)

     * Use industry standard .PCX images in your C programs
     * Demo shows you how to view 640 X 200 and 640 X 480 images

+ ![SID](images/sgctools5.png)

 * SID

- ![SID](images/sgctools5.png)

     * Read pots
     * Read 1351 compatible mouse
     * Clear SID